AMReX-Codes/amrex/Docs/sphinx_documentation/source/Faq.rst

 - :cpp:`amrex::Print()` is useful for printing
   output when using multiple processes or threads as it prevents messages from getting mixed up.
+- `fcompare`_ compares two plotfiles and reports absolute and relative error.

 Additional tools and discussion on this topic is contained in the section `Debugging`_.